 - In a bowl, whisk together the eggs, 1/2 cup white sugar, cream, milk and vanilla.

-- Lightly brush the top of the bread with a bit of the egg mixture, then sprinkle a heaped 1 tsp. of white sugar over the top of each dish, especially on the top crust edge.
-Place dishes on baking sheet (to catch any overflow!) in to preheated 350° oven and bake for about 35 minutes, or until golden and set. (*You may want to check at 25-30 minutes in case it's browning too quickly, in which case, just lay a sheet of aluminum foil over top while it finishes baking.
+- Bake in preheated 350F oven for about 35-45 minutes, or until golden and set. (*You may want to check at about 30 minutes in case it's browning too quickly on top, in which case, just lay a sheet of aluminum foil over top while it finishes baking.

 - Remove from oven and let stand 10 minutes before eating.
 If not eating right away, allow to cool for 10 minutes, then cover and refrigerate.